bengtmartensson/IrpTransmogrifier/README.md

           -T, --trailinggap
             Trailing gap (in micro seconds) added to sequences of odd length.

+    demodulate      Demodulate IrSequence given as argument (EXPERIMENTAL).
+      Usage: demodulate [options] durations in micro seconds, alternatively pronto hex
+        Options:
+          --describe
+            Print a possibly longer documentation for the present command.
+          -h, -?, --help
+            Print help for this command.
+          -t, --threshold
+            Threshold used for demodulating, in micro seconds.
+            Default: 35.0

-    analyze      Analyze signal: tries to find an IRP form with parameters
+    analyze      Analyze signal: tries to find an IRP form with parameters.
       Usage: analyze [options] durations in microseconds, or pronto hex.
         Options:
           -a, --all
             List all decoder outcomes, instead of only the one with lowest weight.
             Default: false
           -b, --bit-usage
             Create bit usage report.
 (Not with --all)
             Default: false
           -c, --chop
             Chop input sequence into several using threshold (in milliseconds) given as argument.
           -C, --clean
             Output the cleaned sequence(s).
             Default: false
           -d, --decoder
             Use only the decoders matching argument (regular expression, or prefix).
 Use the argument "list" to list the available decoders.
           --describe
             Print a possibly longer documentation for the present command.